Where and When Is the Makers Rendezvous?

 Who Will Attend?

-Paddlers, tinkerers, metalworkers, woodturners, sailors, builders, designers, suppliers, artists, writers, schools, woodshop cooperatives, filmmakers, historians, musicians, conservationists, educators, publishers — everyone is welcome.
+Tinkerers, metalworkers, woodturners, paddlers, builders, designers, 3D printers, suppliers, artists, writers, schools, woodshop cooperatives, filmmakers, historians, musicians, programmers, hackers, conservationists, educators, publishers — everyone is welcome.

-We hope you will be able to join us for a lively weekend.
+We hope you'll join us for a lively weekend.
 Reconnect with old friends and make new ones.
 Get inspired to get on the water or into the workshop.

 Interested in Presenting or Displaying Your Work?

 We'd love to hear from from you, whether it's showcasing a personal project or representing your business at the Rendezvous.
-Please include your presentation details in the last section of the registration form.
+Send your ideas to firstname.lastname@example.org and let's make it happen!